Surgical Education Fellowship

 Accredited Education Institutes Fellowship in Simulation and Education in Surgery

-The fellowship consists extensive opportunities in education research, formal training in grant writing, medical education, curriculum design and implementation, program evaluation, and simulation as a teaching method.
+The fellowship consists of extensive opportunities in education research, formal training in grant writing, medical education, curriculum design and implementation, program evaluation, and simulation as a teaching method.
 Opportunities to be involved in the administrative side of sim center operations are offered, active involvement in teaching medical students on the surgical clerkship is expected.
-This fellowship will also fund an MHPE degree (restrictions may apply).
+Many past fellows have simultaneously enrolled in and completed an MHPE program during their training, this opportunity is encouraged but not required.

-If you have any questions regarding the application process or the program, please inquire with
+If you have any questions regarding the application process, submission of materials, or the program, please inquire with Robyn Foote, rfoote@stanford.edu.

 About the Fellowship